-Given the data demands of transformer encoders, numerous works have focused on optimizing decoding/generation strategies, such as the pointer network \cite{mrksic_neural_2017-2}), and grounding responses using external context data like database query results \cite{peng2021soloist}.
+Given the data quantity requirement from transformer encoders, numerous works have focused on optimizing decoding/generation strategies, such as pointer network \cite{mrksic_neural_2017-2}, and grounding responses using external context data like database query results \cite{peng2021soloist}.
 Others have aimed at augmenting and denoising data, synthesizing annotations \cite{heck_robust_2022}, and translating dialogue queries to SQL \cite{hu_-context_2022}.

 Our work uniquely centers on the encoder module of the DST pipeline, often overshadowed in research due to the intricacy and opacity of PLMs.
-Even as this paper utilizes a relatively straightforward baseline to underscore the efficacy of our approach, it can seamlessly integrate into diverse works, fostering more robust and performant systems.
+Even as this paper utilizes a relatively straightforward baseline model to underscore the efficacy of our approach, it can seamlessly integrate into diverse works, fostering more robust and performant systems.

-\textbf{Linguistic knowledge and PLM.} Transformer-based PLMs are known for proficiently modeling inter-token dependencies, primarily covered by linguistic information domains, through the self-attention mechanism \cite{vaswani2017attention}.
-Some research works have demonstrated that transformer layers score well in synthetic dependency tasks \cite{clark_what_2019-1}, and conjectured that and that this sensitivity to dependency relationships is pivotal for downstream NLP tasks \cite{clark_what_2019-1} \cite{rogers_primer_2020}.
+\textbf{Linguistic knowledge and PLM.} Transformer-based Pre-trained Language Models (PLM) are known for proficiently modeling inter-token dependencies, primarily covered by linguistic information domains, through the self-attention mechanism \cite{vaswani2017attention}.
+Some research works have demonstrated that transformer layers score well in synthetic dependency tasks \cite{clark_what_2019-1}, and conjectured that and that this sensitivity to dependency relationships is pivotal for downstream NLP tasks \cite{clark_what_2019-1}, \cite{rogers_primer_2020}.
 However, this dependency relationship is not explicitly utilized to guide the pre-training and fine-tuning of PLMs, nor do PLMs produce any explicit intermediate representation of dependencies or other linguistic features.
 Hence, studies have explored the injection of contextual information into the self-attention mechanism, improving tasks like machine translation \cite{yang_context-aware_2019} and sentiment analysis \cite{wu_context-guided_2020}.